DSC_8323

 DSC_8311

 There is an observation deck at the top providing a commanding view of the megalopolis below in all its sprawling glory.
-Although clear skies are a rarity anywhere in urban China things were better than usual that day with just a thin haze covering in the skyline.
-From this hight the sheer scale is breathtaking and on a clear day you can pear over to the rich neighbour, Hong Kong.
+Although clear skies are a rarity anywhere in urban China things were better than usual that day with just a thin haze covering the skyline.
+From this height the sheer scale is breathtaking and on a clear day, you can peer over to the rich neighbour, Hong Kong.

 DSC_8306